PTI’s last plan also failed: Bilawal

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The PPP Chairman, Bilawal Bhutto Zardari, Wednesday said after the issuance of notification of Syed Yusuf Raza Gilani as elected senator, the last plan of the PTI has failed and now the PTI will not be able to run away from the election.
+ISLAMABAD: The PPP Chairman Bilawal Bhutto Zardari Wednesday said after the issuance of notification of Syed Yusuf Raza Gilani as the elected senator, the last plan of the PTI has failed and now the PTI will not be able to run away from the election.

+He made these remarks while felicitating Syed Yusuf Raza Gilani on his notification as senator.

 The PTI’s Aliya Hamza Malik wondered why the PDM’s slogan of ‘Vote Ko Izzat Do’ was not being implemented upon by the opposition parties when it came to the Senate elections and she added that they had used money to influence the results.